 Don’t forget to call your local or state medical society to check if complaints have been filed against any of the doctors you are considering.

 Once you have narrowed your list to two or three doctors, call their offices.
 The office staff is a good source of information about the doctor’s education and qualifications, office policies, and payment procedures.
-Pay attention to the office staff—you will have to deal with them often!
+Pay attention to the office staff—you will have to communicate with them often!

 You may want to set up an appointment to meet and talk with a doctor you are considering.
 He or she is likely to charge you for such a visit.
 After the appointment, ask yourself if this doctor is a person with whom you could work well.
 If you are not satisfied, schedule a visit with one of your other candidates.